pivotal/docs-tap/supply-chain/development/tutorials/deploy-your-first-workload.hbs.md

 To see all the workloads running in all namespaces, run the `tanzu workload list -A`.

-Now that we see our `tanzu-java-web-app` workload in the workload list, Let's see how its progressing through the Supply chain.
-Run the following command to get more information about your workload:
+Now that you see the `tanzu-java-web-app` workload in the workload list.
+Run the following to see how its progressing through the Supply chain command:

 ```console
 $ tanzu workload get tanzu-java-web-app